sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 - integration tests are relatively slow,
 - integration tests are not well encapsulated.

-> _Functional test_ is an automated test that tests the full request/response cycle of an application.
+> _Functional test_ is a (not necessarily automated) test that tests the full request/response cycle of an application.

 Functional tests can be automated with: